What Are Dental Exams?

 The American Dental Association (ADA) recommends that children visit the dentist before their first birthday.
 During this initial appointment, we can talk about common issues, like using pacifiers, teething, and baby bottle tooth decay.
 The team at Grove Dental Group and Orthodontics can teach you ways to care for and clean your baby's mouth so they start healthy habits early, which will also help them throughout their life.
 Dental examinations are also crucial for older children as their mouth develops and permanent teeth erupt.

-Before beginning your comprehensive dental exam, our team will review your medical history, including any supplements or medications you are taking, and talk with you about any dental concerns or goals you have for your smile.
-Your dental examination will start with a cursory evaluation of your teeth, gums, tongue, the roof of your mouth, inside your cheeks, throat, and other oral checkpoints.
+Before beginning your comprehensive dental exam, our team will review your medical history, including any supplements or medications you are taking, and talk with you about any dental concerns or goals you have for your smile or the smiles of your children.
+Both pediatric dental exams and adult dental examinations will start with a cursory evaluation of the teeth, gums, tongue, the roof of the mouth, inside the cheeks, throat, and other oral checkpoints.
 This includes screening for symptoms of oral cancer or other tissue abnormalities.
 A member of our team may take digital images and measure the spaces between the teeth and gums to screen for gum disease.
 An advanced laser tool, called the DIAGNOdent, will be used to help us identify tooth decay (cavities) in the earliest stage.
 We will then evaluate your neck, head, and jaw, including your temporomandibular joints (TMJ) and your bite (how your upper and lower teeth fit together).
 Lastly, our team will examine dental restorations that you may have, such as crowns, fillings, or dentures, to check the fit and wear.
 Any concerns discovered during your exam will be reviewed with you and recommended treatment options will be discussed.

 Are Exams Covered by Insurance?